ibm-cloud-docs/vpc/file_storage_vpc_troubleshoot.md

     ```
     {: screen}

-See the [CBR CLI reference](/docs/account?topic=cli-cbr-plugin) for more information about these commands.
+For more information about these commands, see the [CBR CLI reference](/docs/account?topic=cli-cbr-plugin).

-The error occurs when you attempt to create a file share after enabling CBR.
-For example, by using the [VPC API](/docs/vpc?topic=vpc-file-storage-create&interface=api#fs-create-file-share-api) to create the share, you get this error in the response:
+The error occurs when you attempt to create a file share after CBR is enabled.
+For example, when you use the [VPC API](/docs/vpc?topic=vpc-file-storage-create&interface=api#fs-create-file-share-api) to create the share, you get this error in the response:

 ```json
 {